glennhenry/Naruto-Online-Browser/README.md

 - Not on Windows (mini client unavailable)
 - Couldn't find any other Flash browser.

-Based on an old [Electron](https://www.electronjs.org/) build (v11.5) which uses Chromium v87.0.4280.141, it works similar to another [FlashBrowser](https://github.com/radubirsan/FlashBrowser).
+Based on an old [Electron](https://www.electronjs.org/) build (v11.5) which uses Chromium v87.0.4280.141.
+It works similar to the official mini client (both based on Chromium) and the [FlashBrowser](https://github.com/radubirsan/FlashBrowser) (which uses Electron too).

 ### Limitations